run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/smart-portal.md

 - **12**: News - where the news is made available, for example, concerning the organization, the system, etc

-- **13**: Active Campaings - allows to send / accompany registered activities
+- **13**: Active Campaings - allows logged-in user to view active satisfaction surveys

 - **14**: Chat - allows you to create a service request and interact with the attendant about it